rexlManu/la-dpsmeter/README.md

 ```powershell
 Set-ExecutionPolicy Unrestricted
 ```

-Then you can install rpcapd with the following command:
+Then you can install rpcapd.
 You can use the following [script to install it](bin/install-rpcapd.ps1).

 This script install rpcapd as a service.
 You can check the service in your `services.msc` or with the following command: